I am a voice and public speaking coach in Los Angeles who works with performers, professionals, and people interested in personal development.

 Often actors in Los Angeles don't consider voice to be a relevant part of their training.
 In most professional actor training programs, however, voice class is considered an essential companion to acting technique.
 For examples of how voice training can specifically benefit actors in Los Angeles, see Saul's article, To Breathe or Not to Breathe.

 EXCELLENCE: some students feel they need the best voice coach in Los Angeles in order to work well.
 But it's worth wondering what best voice teacher means.
 Is it someone who has good technique, who understands what good technique looks like?
 Is it someone who is or was a performer or public speaker; in other words, is it someone with personal experience?
-Is it important that your mentor works with famous or sucessful clients?
+Is it important that your mentor works with celebrities or successful clients?
 Is it crucial, if you are an actor, that you find the top voice training for actors?
 Or if a public speaker, the best coach for public speakers in Los Angeles?
 All of those might be important.
 But it isn't enough.
-Just as important as your teacher really knowing something, is that you have a good relationship with the teacher.
+Just as important as your teacher knowing something is that you have a good relationship with the teacher.
 Why?
 Because the voice is so intimately linked to relating, to connection.
 Sometimes the top voice teacher is the one with whom you have the best connection.
 So, do you need the best coach in Hollywood?
 Do you need the best voice training in Los Angeles?
 Or would you do better to find the best voice coaching for you?
-These aren't trivial questions.

-VARIETY OF CONCERNS AND BACKGROUNDS: Saul’s students range from those who are just beginning voice lessons to those with enormous experience with vocal training.
+My students range from those who are just beginning voice lessons to those with enormous experience with vocal training.
 If you're looking for a voice coach in Los Angeles, Fitzmaurice Voicework is an exciting approach to consider.

 Some theater actors come because they are about to open a big show.
-Some of his students have extremely successful careers based primarily on their voices but want a vocal coach in order to increase their range.
+Some of my students have extremely successful careers based primarily on their voices but want a vocal coach in order to increase their range.
 Some people had a great voice coach a long time ago and simply want to renew their study.

 Some people with no prior training want coaching because they have been told that they are hard to hear.
 Some feel inhibited vocally but cannot put their finger on what is holding them back.
 Some have a phobia of public speaking that they want to address.

-Singer and actor David Rasche says of his vocal training with Saul, “When I worked with Saul, things moved very quickly.
+Singer and actor David Rasche says of his vocal training with me, “When I worked with Saul, things moved very quickly.
 I have been able to do things vocally that I would never have imagined possible.”